top of page

 Central Lake Ontario Conservation is part of the Natural Environment Climate Change Collaborative (NECCC) which is a team comprised of local conservation authorities, municipalities, and the Region of Durham focusing on natural based solutions to adapt to climate change.
 This collaborative shares information and works on projects related to climate change in Durham Region.
 A current project that CLOCA is involved with the NECCC is the Durham Region Climate Change Ensemble Modelling Project.

-Durham Region Climate Change Ensemble Modelling Project
+Durham Region Climate Change Ensemble Modeling Project

 The Region of Durham and the Greenbelt Foundation have committed funds enabling the Natural Environment Climate Change Collaborative to perform an updated climate change modelling project specific to the Region of Durham.
 The resulting current climate change projections will be used to inform the following local projects: